pardot/marketing-cloud-account-engagement-for-wordpress/tags/1.5.0/README.txt

 = 1.5.0 =

 * This release adds Salesforce SSO as an authentication option.
 Pardot authentication is being discontinued in February 2021.
 Please reauthenticate with Salesforce SSO before then.
-* Block Editor support has also been added.

 = 1.4.3 =